 But they don't have to do it alone.

 Every day Court Appointed Special Advocates (C.A,S,A,) volunteers mentor and advocate for the best interests of abused and neglected children in the courtroom, the classroom, and the health care system.
 Volunteer advocates—empowered directly by the courts—offer judges the critical information they need to ensure that each child’s rights and needs are being attended to while in foster care.
 Volunteers become the voice for their appointed child.
 For many of our foster children, a C.A.S.A. volunteer is the only constant adult presence in their lives that is inspiring them, challenging them and motivating them as they navigate through the child welfare system together, hand in hand.
 We currently have a waitlist of over 250 youth, we need your help.
 Volunteer today!

-To improve the quality of life for foster youth, juvenile care youth, and foster care alumni with stable and consistent mentoring, advocacy, and supportive services.
+C.A.S.A. of San Bernardino County improves the quality of life for youth in foster care, juvenile justice care, and foster care alumni with stable and consistent mentoring, advocacy, and supportive services.

 To advocate on behalf of all abused and neglected children and youth throughout San Bernardino County.

 The C.A.S.A. concept was first envisioned in 1977 when a Seattle Washington Juvenile Court Judge believed that trained and sworn volunteers could provide children and youth in the child welfare system with the advocacy they needed in order to avoid languishing in inappropriate group or foster homes.
 By 1984, the benefits of the program reached Judge Patrick Morris with the San Bernardino County Juvenile Dependency Court, who established “Child Advocates of San Bernardino County” a C.A.S.A. program to serve the growing numbers of children entering the County’s child welfare system.
 Since then, advocacy services have expanded to include both healthcare and education systems advocacy.